platformatic/platformatic/docs/getting-started/quick-start-guide.md

 - Do you want to use TypeScript?                => No
 - Do you want to install dependencies?          => Yes (this can take a while)
 - Do you want to apply the migrations?          => Yes
+- Do you want to generate types?                => Yes
+- Do you want to create the github action to deploy this application to Platformatic Cloud dynamic workspace? => No
-- Do you want to create the GitHub action to deploy this application to Platformatic Cloud? => No
+- Do you want to create the github action to deploy this application to Platformatic Cloud static workspace?  => No
 ```

 Once the wizard is complete, you'll have a Platformatic app project in the